opentaps/opentaps_seas/docs/install.rst

 To delete the dashboards, use the script ``scripts/remove_dashboards.py``::

- $ python manage.py runscript remove_dashboards
+ $ python manage.py runscript remove_dashboards all

 This will delete all the dashboards we have created for you, based on the dashboard_uid of your data points stored in PostgreSQL.